 In our opinion, every child should have the right to be a child.
 By paying living wages to farmers and workers, we help ensure that they earn enough to care for the entire family so they aren’t dependent on the support of their children.

-We all have a right to a safe and healthy work environment, a living wage, a legally binding contract.
+We all have a right to a safe and healthy work environment, a living wage, and a legally binding contract.
 We all have a right to be free from discrimination and harassment, to join - or not to join - a labour union, to choose our work freely.
 We all have a right to fair and reasonable working hours.
 And our children have a right to go to school.

 Only Chill Vibes has adopted a robust policy with regard to the following minimum social responsibility criteria: